Logotype for National Bank of Canada

 Outlook and guidance

-• Revenue synergies from CWB expected to accelerate in 2026, with full benefits in 2027 and beyond.
+• Positive operating leverage targeted for 2025; revenue synergies from CWB expected to accelerate in 2026, with full benefits in 2027 and beyond.

 • Macroeconomic outlook remains cautious due to geopolitical uncertainty, trade tensions, and a softening Canadian labor market.